benjaminfichet/UMS/README.md

 # UMS
 UpdateMySkin! aims to be a complete skin versioning, updating, .., library.
 VERY WIP.

-The idea is to allow skins data to be updated in individual scenes from a shared directory.
-If skins data are the only parts updated, why not only update the skinning data instead of reloading animations.
+The idea is to allow skins data to be updated in individual scenes from a central directory.

+If skins data are the only parts updated on a character rig, why not only update this part?
-Eg: A riggers publishes a skin update.
+Eg: Riggers publishes skin updates in a central location.
 Animators's UMS fetch and apply the update(s) in the current scene.

 ```maxscript